Workplace Consulting Case Studies

 Transition to Modern, Collaborative Work Environment – Wiley

-John Wiley & Sons Inc., a world-renowned publishing company, has been in business for over 200 years.
-In an attempt to bring their organization to the 21st century, John Wiley & Sons decided to renovate its global headquarters in Hoboken, New Jersey.
-To prepare its workforce for a more open and collaborative work environment, they reached out to Stegmeier Consulting Group for our change management expertise.
-Our consultants led Wiley employees throughout the change management process and helped leadership keep its ear to the ground by gathering data, soliciting feedback, and providing recommendations.
+John Wiley & Sons Inc., a world-renowned publishing company, sought to modernize its global headquarters in Hoboken, New Jersey.
+To prepare its workforce for a more open and collaborative work environment, Wiley partnered with SCG for change management expertise.
+SCG guided employees through the change process, gathered feedback, and provided recommendations to help leadership sustain engagement and adoption.

 Developing Workplace Protocols for an Open Office Floor Plan – Case Study – Time Inc.

-To understand financial services workplaces, though, one must first understand the corporate culture of these organizations.
-While every company is unique, SCG has noticed some similarities between the organizations in this industry.
-In most cases, traditional top-down corporate culture and hierarchical organizational structures are prevalent in insurance and banking companies.
+To understand financial services workplaces, one must first understand the corporate culture of these organizations.
+While each firm is unique, SCG has observed common patterns: a preference for traditional top-down leadership and hierarchical organizational structures.
+Decision-making tends to be deliberate and risk-averse, reflecting the accountability these companies have to shareholders and regulators.

-• A push for improved workplace flexibility and formalized remote work
+- A push for improved workplace flexibility and formalized remote work policies

 Workplace Change Management for Consolidation of Regional HQ – Case Study – Guardian Life